Hersch-Nathan/LatexTemplates/README.md

 Contributions welcome!
 When adding features:

-1. Update the relevant class file in `templates/`
+1. Update the relevant class file in the root directory
 2. Update the corresponding guide in `docs/`
 3. Add examples to `examples/` if demonstrating new features
 4. Test compilation to ensure everything works